 A close photographer friend of mine told me a story about the type of person you need to avoid.

-This type of person, always male, sometimes dressed like a brand marketer, can be found anywhere; in this case, he was at a birthday party hosted at a colleague’s apartment.
+This type of person, always male, can be found anywhere.
+In this case, he was at a birthday party hosted at a colleague’s apartment.
 The atmosphere was typical for professionals who have recently entered their 30s: domestic wine, jeans and button-downs, tight smiles, indie-acoustic played at considerate levels.

-As my friend pours a third glass of red wine, a newly-met acquaintance rushes forward and grabs her arm: “You have to meet my husband, he’s a photographer too!”
+As my friend pours a third glass of red wine, an acquaintance grabs her arm: “You have to meet my husband, he’s a photographer too!”

-The husband shuffles forward, clear cocktail in hand, dressed like a brand marketer.
+The husband shuffles forward.
 My friend asks him about his photography business.

-The mark of a person you need to avoid (and the sign of a charlatan): he who mistakes talking about art for talking about tools.
+The person you need to avoid mistakes talking about art for talking about tools.